jdinh8124/developer-resources/README.md

 # Developer Resoures
 - A repository of resources that helped me grow as a developer and created to help others down a similar path.
+- Hello!
+I am a Software Engineer at Jonel Engineering!
+Feel free to reach out and say hello

 ## Background
 Hello, my name is James Dinh, and I am currently a software engineer who is passionate about development, coding, search engine optimization, accessibility, UX & UI design, learning new technologies and the role of technology in education.